 That's why your email has all these headers at the beginning explaining to you where all the different pieces of your email was split up and where all your emails was reassembled.

-Now, then the question is, if the Internet becomes like a membrane A membrane, a spherical membrane surrounding the Earth.
+Now, then the question is, if the internet becomes like a membrane, a membrane, a spherical membrane surrounding the Earth, and this membrane has billions of computers.

-I mean, every human would have maybe a few hundred computers on their bodies and their glasses and their jewelry hooked up to the Internet.
+I mean, every human would have maybe a few hundred computers on their bodies and their glasses and their jewelry hooked up to the internet.

 We're talking about literally billions of cells basically hooked up on this membrane, this membrane called the surface of the planet Earth.